John-Rood/VectorVault/README.md

 ```

 ### Cross-Vault Retrieval
-Search multiple vaults at once and get the absolute most similar results overall.
-Results are merged across all listed vaults and globally sorted by distance.
+Search multiple vaults at once.
+Each query fans out, collects candidates, and returns a single sorted list so downstream code can treat the result like any other search.

 ```python
 # Chat with cross-vault context